goshiphq/goship-cms/content/articles/ltl-freight-shipping.md

 * Bundles
 * Barrels

 To make the shipping process easy and fast, pack your freight accurately before loading.
-Use tapes and seals if needed, to keep the shipments tight, fixed, and consolidated.
-This will significantly reduce your chances of damage.
+Use tapes and seals to keep the shipments tight, fixed, and consolidated.
+This will significantly reduce the chances of freight damage.
 To fully prepare your LTL shipment, we recommend referencing our [GoShip packing guide](https://www.goship.com/posts/how-to-safely-prepare-your-ltl-freight-shipment).

 ![small business owner reviewing bill of lading for ltl freight](images/ltl-freight-packing-review.jpg "Reviewing LTL shipment information")

-## LTL vs FTL: What is the difference between LTL shipping and FTL shipping?
+## LTL vs FTL: What Is the Difference Between LTL and FTL Shipping Methods?

 There is a difference between less-than-truckload (LTL) and full truckload (FTL) shipping.
 In LTL shipping, your freight does not take an entire space in the trailer.
 Also, there are other shipments from different shippers combined with your freight.
 Basically, in LTL, you share the truck space with other shippers.
 In full truckload, you pay and use the entire freight trailer, even if it does not necessarily full.